telegram-sms/telegram-sms/README.md

 ```
 It will send a text message with content `balance` to the number `729725`.

 Use `/sendsms` to send a text message via the default SIM card.
-Use `/sendsms2 to send a text message via the secondary SIM card (if available).
+Use `/sendsms2` to send a text message via the secondary SIM card (if available).

+When the Phone permission is not available, you can only use the default SMS SIM card to send SMS.

 License
 =======